opencontainers/runtime-spec/config.md

 # Configuration file

-The container’s top-level directory MUST contain a configuration file called config.json.
+The container's top-level directory MUST contain a configuration file called config.json.
 The configuration file MUST comply with the Open Container Configuration JSON Schema attached to this document.
 For now the schema is defined in [spec.go](https://github.com/opencontainers/runc/blob/master/spec.go) and [spec_linux.go](https://github.com/opencontainers/runc/blob/master/spec_linux.go), this will be moved to a JSON schema overtime.

 The configuration file contains metadata necessary to implement standard operations against the container.
 This includes processes to run, environment variables to inject, sandboxing features to use, etc.